DOI-USGS/hyswap/docs/source/examples/streamflow_duration_hydrograph_examples.rst

 *********************************************

 In this example we will calculate and plot a unique set of daily percentile thresholds.
-We will also specify the colors to be used for the percentile envelopes.
+We will also specify the color palette to be used for the percentile envelopes.

 .. plot::
     :context: reset